Member Organizations

 International Financial Reporting Standards

-Companies Law No. 12 of 1964 stipulates that financial statements be prepared in accordance with “internationally accepted standards.”
-PMA drafted amendments to the Companies Law clearly specifying the use of IFRS.
-The draft amendments were approved on January 27, 2019, requiring the adoption of IFRS and IFRS for SMEs.
+For other private sector entities, the Companies Law No. 12 of 1964 requires financial statements to be prepared in accordance with internationally accepted standards.
+Amendments approved on January 27, 2019 require the adoption of IFRS and IFRS for Small and Medium-sized Entities.

 Current Status: Adopted